Included in this guide are all the application forms you may need when building a new home in our beautiful Shire.

 Bins can only be delivered to a property if requested by the owner and once a certificate of occupancy is issued (by your building surveyor).
-Fees for the bin service are $376 per annum which includes the three bins and any replacements and/or repairs as necessary.
-This fee is charged pro-rata depending on what time of the year you order your bins and comes out with the rates notice so you do not need to pay upfront.
+A bin service includes three bins and any replacements and/or repairs as necessary.

-Please complete and return the bin request application form(PDF, 782KB) .
+For more information and application forms, including requesting additional bins, please visit Bins, Rubbish and Hard Waste Collection.
 Your bins will be delivered within five business days of the application being processed.

-There are numerous hard waste disposal option available to residents.
+There are numerous hard waste disposal options available to residents.
 To find out more, visit the website's Hard Waste section.

 Council operates tips, or transfer stations, in four locations across the Shire: Lardner, Trafalgar, Neerim South and Erica.

 For more information including tip locations, opening times, charges and disposable items, visit the Tip Information section of this website.

 There are multiple options for rates payments which are all outlined on your quarterly notice.
 If you would like to have your rates deducted from your bank account via direct debit, please complete the direct debit request form.

 Payments can be deducted fortnightly, monthly or quarterly and are taken out on a set date.
 Any changes to your direct debit payments can be requested via email to email@example.com or a new form can be completed.

 You will most likely need to update the postal address for your new home.
 Once you’ve moved in, please complete the change of address form to ensure we’re sending your mail to the right place.

 Find your local services, Councillors, bin collection days, and information specific to your location by typing your address into the Near Me function on Council's website.